luiscarlosjayk/app-sync-chat/README.md

 🙂 `It's elegantly simple!`

-The big win with AWS AppSync EventAPIs is that you don't need to worry about the WebSocket infrastructure, managing connection state, and implementing fan-out.
+The big win with AWS AppSync Event APIs is that you don't need to worry about the WebSocket infrastructure, managing connection state, and implementing fan-out.

 You just create your API, and publish events that are broadcast to clients subscribed over a WebSocket connection.

-It supports a wildcard subscription, so you can subscribe to all events in a namespace.
+It supports a wildcard (`/some-channel/*`) subscription, so you can subscribe to all events in a namespace.

 And in regards to authorization, it supports:
 - API Key authorization